-- This combination is the best possible combination in the game right now for opposite spin battles.
+- This combination is one of the best possible combinations in the game right now for opposite spin battles.

 - The shape of the Perfect Phoenix Layer synergizes extremely well with the tall height of Mobius. pP increases the likelihood of the opponent resting below it because of the way the armor is raised above the Layer Body.

 - The Wheel Disk has simultaneously best-in-class stamina and also does not interfere with the object of this combo like other wider Disks do.
 Because it is not super wide, opposing Beyblades do not have the opportunity to steal spin from it.

 - The Mobius Driver has the best overall opposite spin performance in the game, matched closely only by a Bearing combination using the Wall Frame.

 - Against right-spin attack types–an unfavourable situation–you will have to launch relatively hard to have any chance of outspinning your opponent.
 There is a high chance you will lose, but the movement Mobius produces when launched hard does still give you a chance to KO your opponent instead.

 - Although Perfect Phoenix is still the best right-spin stamina Layer in the game, this combination still cannot overcome Mobius’ poor same-spin performance.
 Don’t count on this combo to win you battles against pure right-spin stamina types.